Gailen David

 Books, Media, and Outreach

 Gailen has written resources on travel etiquette, using storytelling to offer guidance for navigating modern travel challenges.
-His media appearances—spanning TV, podcasts, and articles—underscore his dedication to fairness and respect within the industry.
+His media appearances—spanning TV, podcasts, and articles—underscore his dedication to fairness, respect, and aviation history.
 Beyond travel, Gailen is involved in causes that reflect his broader commitment to community and sustainability.

 Interviews: USA Today | Travel Weekly | DC Modern Luxury

-Gailen invites everyone—travelers, professionals, and advocates—to help create a more considerate and inclusive travel culture.
-Whether promoting the Jetiquette Movement or working on projects like the Air History Project with The First Flight Out, he continues to inspire thoughtful engagement in travel.
+Gailen invites everyone—travelers, professionals, and aviation enthusiasts—to help create a more considerate and inclusive travel culture while also celebrating the legacy of flight.
+Whether promoting the Jetiquette Movement or preserving history through the Air History Project, he inspires thoughtful engagement in modern and historic aviation.